skellis46/slipbox/improvisation and the threshold of the self.md

 -- Mindball for thresholds- about desire and not wanting. might be a useful way in

 # sleeping kittens

+We did this simply because the dancing felt differently personally dep order of the dancing/witnessing experiences shaped the tonal qualities differently.

 how did I go about this:
 - period of dancing (see below) in practice (including self reporting)